tahoe-lafs/magic-folder/docs/invites.rst

 * on the Bob device, the wormhole code is presented to the wormhole server completing the wormhole

-* upon a successful wormhole, Alice posts her message and Bob posts his after creating his Personal DMD.
+* upon a successful wormhole, Alice posts her message and Bob posts his after creating his Personal.

 * Alice creates the Collective entry and posts a final message.
 Bob closes the wormhole.